 - Linux Foundation Certified System Administrator (LFCS) – Demonstrates you have the ability to design, install, configure, and manage a system installation, and understand key concepts such as networking, storage, security, maintenance, logging and monitoring, application lifecycle, troubleshooting, API object primitives and the ability to establish basic use-cases for end users.
 The discount is valid for the standalone exam or bundled with the associated training course.

 - Essentials of Linux System Administration (LFS201) – In this eLearning course, you’ll learn how to administer, configure and upgrade Linux systems running one of the three major Linux distribution families (Red Hat, SUSE, Debian/Ubuntu).
 You’ll also learn all the tools and concepts you need to efficiently build and manage a production Linux infrastructure.
 This course also serves as preparation for the LFCS exam.

 - Linux Networking and Administration (LFS211) – In this eLearning course, you will learn how to design, deploy and maintain a network running under Linux; how to administer the network services; the skills to create and operate a network in any major Linux distribution; how to securely configure the network interfaces; and how to deploy and configure file, web, email and name servers.
-This course also serves as preparation for the LFCE exam.

 To take advantage of this offer, use code LINUX30 at checkout.